cmazakas/liburing/liburing-rs/docs/io_uring_get_sqe128.md

-Get the next available 128-byte submission queue entry from the submission queue.
+Get the next available 128-byte submission queue entry from the submission queue

 # DESCRIPTION